TStv promises new roll-out date

 We have a surprise package for Nigerians which we are not going to divulge now because we want to make it a surprise.

-“We are keeping our promises on the channels and all the channels including BEing Sports channels are there with even more other channels that were not included in our bouquet before.
+“We are keeping our promises on the channels and all the channels including Bein Sports channels are there with even more other channels that were not included in our bouquet before.

 “We have more better channels that are coming and the total number of channels will be over 70,’’ he said.